NoahWilsonWeyrick/FABECapstoneX-HAB/README.md

 11_12_19.py:
 This code allows the comparison between 4 different image analysis methods.
-The best method for plant canopy area and perimeter detection can be determined y compering the 4 different output with precise by-hand measurements.
+The best method for plant canopy area and perimeter detection can be determined by comparing the 4 different output with precise by-hand measurements.
 Different background coloration in the plant growth chamber can make different approaches better than others.

 ![alt text](https://github.com/NoahWilsonWeyrick/FABECapstoneX-HAB/blob/master/Color%20Space%20Analysis%20Comparison.JPG)